-The RF port of the mixer A (mixer A will later be used as the calibration standard for the test system) will be referred to as A{RF} , the IF port as A{IF} , and the LO port as A{LO} .
-The Sparameter for a reflected signal from the RF port will be referred to as $S11A{RF}$.
+For convenience, each of the three calibration mixers will be labeled A, B, and C. Each mixer is a mixer assembly.
+For example, mixer A is an assembly consisting of a mixer and three attenuators, one connected to each port of the mixer.
+The RF port of the mixer A will be referred to as $A{RF}$ , the IF port as $A{IF}$ and the $A{LO}$ port as ALO.
+The S-parameter for a reflected signal from the RF port will be referred to as $S11A{RF}$ .
 All measured S-parameters will consist of a complex number with real and imaginary values.
-The measurement group delay of mixer A will be represented by GD_A .
-The group delay is specified by GD_A with a value in the units of time.
-To simplify the equations throughout this paper, refer to Figure 41 as a guide.
+The measurement group delay of mixer A will be represented by $GD_A$ .
+The group delay is specified by $GD_A$ with a value in the units of time.
+To simplify the equations throughout this paper, refer to Figure 36 as a guide.